Baptist Scholars International Roundtable (BSIR)

 The 2020 Baptist International Scholars Roundtable has been postponed until August, 8-11, 2021.

-The Baptist Scholars International Roundtable (BSIR) invited proposals for its 16th annual meeting, originally to be convened at Christ Church, University of Oxford, on August 9-12, 2020.
+The Baptist Scholars International Roundtable (BSIR) invited proposals for its 16th annual meeting, originally to be convened at Christ Church, Oxford, on August 9-12, 2020.
 Because of COVID-19, the 2020 Roudtable has been delayed until August 2021.
 We will continue with our full slate of 2020 scholars for the 2021 meeting.

 The 2020/2021 conference theme is Baptists and the Kingdom of God: Four Interpretive Lenses.